davidnarayan/go-flake/README.md

-flake
+go-flake
 =====

-Flake generates unique identifiers that are roughly sortable by time.
+go-flake generates unique identifiers that are roughly sortable by time.

 Flake can run on a cluster of machines and still generate unique IDs without requiring worker coordination.

 A Flake ID is a 64-bit integer will the following components:
   - 41 bits is the timestamp with millisecond precision